mifavoyke/GreenHack/README.md

 https://www.eea.europa.eu/en/datahub/datahubitem-view/6fc8ad2d-195d-40f4-bdec-576e7d1268e4?activeAccordion=1095295%2C1095296
 A map of all protected sites under the EU’s Natura 2000 network — these areas are designated to preserve specific species and habitats.
 These are hard constraints — building transmission lines here is either impossible or extremely difficult.

+Parameters to consider:
+- existing grid + its deprecation grade
+- hills
+- species
+- prediction tool with options for different scenarios of the CO2 emmissions

+Checklist:
+1. Preprocess the Data
+2. Create scoring
+3. Separate areas by colours
+4. Implement the pathfinding algorithm